 Microchip your pet

-Having your pet microchipped is a must, whether he’s an indoor or outdoor cat.
+Having your pet microchipped is a must, whether it’s an indoor or outdoor cat.
 It increases your likelihood that they will be returned safely if ever they get lost, or end up in an animal shelter.
 However, always make sure that your contact information is kept up to date.
-You can also consider getting your cat a reflective breakaway collar with ID tag.
+You can also consider getting your cat a reflective breakaway collar with an ID tag.
 If you have the extra cash, you can also invest in a GPS tracker.

 Spray or neuter your pet